DietkeSt/good-boy/README.md

 #### Additional Quizzes

 - I think adding several quizzes will help the user gain more information about dog breeds.

 #### Further Improvements

-- Make sure to do further accessibility testing with tools like the [WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org/).
 - Include a fully functioning form.
--
--
+- Add several result images, that change depending on the percentage rating.

 <br>